 This means that casualties are treated on board by crew members who have the training and experience to diagnose and treat injuries or accidents to professional ambulance service standards.

-Volunteers from the local boating fraternity make up a panel of ’expert’ volunteer coxswains and engineers to assist the service whenever necessary, and can be called from their homes or their jobs at any time to respond to emergency calls.
+Volunteers from the local boating fraternity make up a panel of ’expert’ volunteer coxswains and engineers to assist the service whenever necessary, and can be called from their homes or their jobs at any time of the day or night, to respond to emergency calls.

 Flying Christine III was built entirely from funds donated or bequeathed to St John.
 A part-charge is sometimes made for the marine ambulance, but this does not cover the full costs of maintaining or running the vessel, so St John depends on donations and public generosity to continue its work in this important activity.